-Professional Citalopram tapering is an expertise that, unfortunately, is uncommon for medical professionals and most treatment facilities.
+Professional citalopram tapering requires expertise that, unfortunately, is uncommon for medical professionals and most treatment facilities, since it is not taught in medical schools.

-Are you destined to remain dependent on SSRIs like Citalopram (also known as Celexa)?
+Are you destined to remain dependent on SSRIs like citalopram (brand name Celexa)?
 We at Alternative to Meds Center believe the answer is an emphatic “NO!”
 We have the expertise and the experience to help you.
 We have been in your shoes.

 Do Your Symptoms